zebzhao/GameCheetah/docs/index.md

 ###License
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/

 Flash Games created using GameCheetah can be for commercial purposes as long as proper attribution is given.
 By default, a list of all required attribution is built into your game's context menu.
-If this is not tampered with, no further attribution is required, but very much appreciated!
+If this is not tampered with, no further attribution is required, but very much appreciated.